swtyree/hope-dataset/README.md

 ![](readme_files/env_01.jpg) ![](readme_files/env_02.jpg) ![](readme_files/env_03.jpg)

-The HOPE datasets consist of RGBD images or video sequences with labeled 6-DoF poses for 28 toy grocery objects.
-The toy grocery objects are readily available for purchase and are ideal for robotic manipulation.
-We provide 3D textured meshes for generating synthetic training data.
+The NVIDIA HOPE datasets consist of RGBD images and video sequences with labeled 6-DoF poses for 28 toy grocery objects.
+The toy grocery objects are readily [available for purchase](#objects) and have ideal size and weight for robotic manipulation.
+Further, we provide 3D textured meshes for generating synthetic training data.

 The HOPE-Image dataset shows the objects in 50 scenes from 10 household/office environments.
 Up to 5 lighting variations are captured for each scene, including backlighting and angled direct lighting with cast shadows.
 Scenes are cluttered with varying levels of occlusion.